 Scales of Justice

-When most think of scales, they likely summon an image of Lady Justice, perhaps guarding the entrance of a courthouse, with golden scales for balancing the deeds of the good, the evil and the neutrally aligned.
+When most think of scales, they likely summon an image of Lady Justice, perhaps guarding the entrance of a courthouse, with golden scales for balancing the deeds of the good, evil, and those difficult to classify in-betweeners.
 While most weighing is now done by electronically measuring the amount of downward force applied to a plate, a variety of tools have traditionally been used to do this work, Lady Justice’s tool of choice included.
-This post looks at a selection of scales and weights from two new donations to the Bowers Museum, looking at a unique variant of beam balance scale, one which is still used in Southeast Asia up to the modern day.
+This post looks at a selection of scales and weights from two donations that came to the Bowers Museum in Fall 2019; it compares two types of beam balance scale, both of which are still used in Southeast Asia up to the modern day.

-The scales that we are examining in today’s post go by many different names including dotchin—an Anglicization of the Chinese name—and gănchèng—which directly translates to “stick weight” in Mandarin—but are most often called steelyard scales.
-Unlike the more traditional balance which has arms of equal length which balance perfectly when nothing is being weighed, this balance is asymetrical.
-It has a horizontal beam with a cord from which the scale would be held near to a lead-tipped end.
-This cord denotes the scale's fulcrum.
+The two types of scale discussed here are the steelyard and the bismar.
+Most are likely familiar with equal arm beam balances which balance perfectly when nothing is being weighed.
+However, both steelyard and bismar balances are asymmetrical.
+The first goes by many different names including dotchin—an Anglicization of the Chinese name—and gănchèng—which directly translates to “stick weight” in Mandarin.
+It has a horizontal beam with an immovable cord from which the scale would be held near to a lead-tipped end.
 A second fiber cord closer to the end of the same side of the scale has a hook from which either a plate would have held the object that was being weighed, or the item itself could have been directly attached.
 The other end of the scale has tick marks which tell the user the weight of what is being measured.
 A bronze weight attached to a third cord could be slid up or down the length of the beam until it and the object in the plate balanced perfectly.
-Steelyard scales typically are no longer than fourteen inches, which allows the scale to not only be easily accessible, but also portable compared to beam balances.
+Bismar scales on the other hand are reversed in terms of the suspension cord and counterweight being movable, that is, they have a static counterweight in the opposite end of the beam from the where the plate hangs and weight is instead calculated by moving the suspension cord along the length of the beam.
+Both tyles of scale are typically are no longer than fourteen inches, which allows them to not only be easily accessible, but also highly portable.

 Roman It’s Way Across Eurasia

 There is some evidence that steelyard scales date to at least 5000 years ago, but it is commonly accepted that the modern form developed in Rome, where they were called statera, and China independent from one another around 200 BCE.
 Since their invention, the scales have seen use throughout the centuries and continued to evolve in their design until relatively recently in the west.
-Contrary to what the name steelyard scale suggests, these scales were predominantly used in markets to measure metals, foodstuffs and raw materials.
+These scales were predominantly used in markets to measure metals, foodstuffs and raw materials.
 Despite weighing a multitude of commodities, the scales also earned their oft-used moniker of “opium scales” by their pervasive use in measuring opium during colonial involvement in the region.

 A Balancing Act

-The larger of the two donations contains nine Laotian scales and nine Laotian weights and the other donation contains one scale from China.
+The majority of the objects in this post, the nine bismar scales and nine small weights, come from Laos and the steelyard scale comes from China.
 Whereas the Laotian scales are made using a thick section of wood covered in lead and bronze, the example from China is much more delicate and uses an ivory beam.
-The latter would likely have been used to measure more precise amounts than the Laotian example.
-Also interesting is that despite coming from the same region of the world, the Laotion weights featured in this post would not have been used with this type of scale, but instead with equal arm balances.
+The latter would likely have been used to measure more precise amounts than the bismar scales.
+Also interesting is that despite coming from the same country as the bismar scales, the Laotian weights featured in this post would not have been used with this type of scale, but instead with equal arm balances.
 They were generally not heavy enough to meet the requirements of the sliding weight and would have been difficult to attach to a fiber cord.
-In general the different types of scales were employed at different times depending on the weight of the object being measured.
+In general the different types of scales were employed at different times depending on the weight and specifics of the object being measured.

 Post researched and guest co-written by Victoria McCormack, Volunteer for the Bowers Museum Collections Department.
+Edits have subsequently been made to this post based on information provided by Rick Willis.
 Text and images may be under copyright.
 Please contact Collection Department for permission to use.
 References are available on request.
 Information subject to change upon further research.

 2002 North Main StreetSanta Ana, California 92706TEL: 714.567.3600